The Senate has convened, unilaterally, in Special Session for the sole purpose of consideration of Executive Order 19-14.

 Statute Search Tips

-- If a search word or phrase did not turn up what you were looking for, try rephrasing your query.
+- If a search word or phrase does not turn up what you are looking for, try rephrasing your query.
 For example, a search on car and a search on motor vehicle return different sets of results.